hetznerZA/format_exception/README.md

 ## Documentation

-For documentation of the released gem, see [rubydoc.info](http://www.rubydoc.info/gems/format_exception).
+For documentation, follow the _Documentation_ link of the released gem on [rubygems.org](https://rubygems.org/gems/format_exception).

 ## Installation